 Indoor air pollution can increase a person’s chances of having flares of chronic lung problems, such as asthma or chronic obstructive pulmonary disease (COPD).
 There are also likely longer-term effects from ongoing exposure that are more difficult to measure, such as thel ikelihood of lung cancer from radon exposure, as well as secondhand and thirdhand smoke.

-can also cause irritation of the nose, throat, eyes and lungs,” Dr. Khatri says.3
+“In addition to worsening the symptoms of asthma and other chronic respiratory problems, indoor air pollution can also cause irritation of the nose, throat, eyes and lungs,” Dr. Khatri says.3

 Although opening windows helps ventilate your home, car or office, that’s not always possible due to allergies or extreme temperatures.
 Consider using air filters and getting your HVAC (heating, ventilation and air conditioning systems) checked regularly.
 “Air purifiers and aromatherapy can often make air quality worse unless they are the right kind,” Dr. Khatri says.
 “They need to be HEPA (high-efficiency particulate arresting) air filters.”
 3

-To decrease the risk of illness in your home, consider an air filtration device like the Defender® Air Purifier, by FilterQueen®.
+To decrease the risk of illness in your home, consider an air filtration device like the Defender Air Purifier, by FilterQueen.
 It is recognized by the FDA as a Class II Medical Device, and filters 99.99% of airborne pollutants down to 0.1 micron in size.